 You've seen what they can do in movies like Fast & Furious and TV shows like Fast N' Loud.
-The thought of owning one sends shivers of excitement down your spine.
+The thought of owning a classic car sends shivers of excitement down your spine.

 You have the cash and the garage, but are you ready to pick the right classic car?
 More importantly, do you know how to spot the difference between a classic that's worth every dollar and one that's prone to breaking down and sitting idle in the garage all the time aka ‘a lemon’?

 Check out our classic car buyer’s guide below.
 Hopefully, you'll come away with an idea of what to look for and what to avoid in your hunt for the classic of your dreams.